sassoftware/saspy/saspy/doc/source/troubleshooting.rst

     Exception in thread "main"

+4) When you run the java command yourself and the classpath is ok, you still get an error.

 If you run the Java command and you see an error similar to the following, about a socket connection failure, that suggests that your CLASSPATH is correct and that the problem might be connecting to the IOM server.
 That error shows that java came up and is running code from saspyiom.jar.
 It is trying to connect back to the python process, which isn't running, thus the connection error.
-But it means, at least, saspyiom.jar was found.
+But it means, at least, saspyiom.jar was found and the other SAS jars too.

 .. code-block:: ipython3